ellermister/mtproxy/README_EN.md

 # mtproxy

-MTProxyTLS one-click install lightweight script.
-With Nginx as a Forward Proxy, access is only granted with an IP whitelist.
+A one-click installation automation script for MTProxy, designed for Telegram client connections.
+The script supports Fake TLS and AdTag configuration by default.

+Additionally, it provides Nginx as a frontend proxy and MTProxy as a backend proxy to achieve secure traffic disguise.
+IP whitelist is configured at the Nginx forwarding layer, allowing only whitelisted IPs to access the service.

+> Docker images are provided for out-of-the-box usage.

-## Discussion
+## Community

 Telegram Group: <https://t.me/EllerHK>

-## Install method
+## Installation Methods

-- Script
+Two installation methods are available:

+- **Script Installation** (Recommended for Debian/Ubuntu)

-  This method generally requires you to install or compile directly on your machine, which may require the installation of some basic system dependency libraries.
+  This method requires direct installation or compilation on your host machine, which may require installing some basic system dependency libraries.

-- Docker

-  **Recommended!** Will not broke your system or dependencies.
-Just need to know some basic Docker knowledge.
+- **Docker Installation** (Any system that supports Docker)

+  **Beginners are recommended to use Docker!** It won't pollute your host system.
+If you need to modify configuration files, you'll need to learn some basic Docker usage.

-### Script
+### Script Installation

-> If you repeatedly encounter errors or other unknown problems, it is recommended to switch to a Debian 9+ system or use Docker.
+> If you repeatedly encounter errors or other unknown issues, it is recommended to switch to a Debian 9+ system or use Docker instead.

-Execute the following code to install
+Execute the following commands to install:

 ```bash
 rm -rf /home/mtproxy && mkdir /home/mtproxy && cd /home/mtproxy